carlussery/Chicago_Bike_Sharing_User_Insights/SQL_Analysis.md

 |---------------|-------------------|---------------|-------|---------|-----------|---------------|----------------|-----------------|----------------|-----------|
 |00:01:01|2952|00:24:07|Tuesday|August|Q3|3605410|95.93|153006|4.07|3758416|

-This is a raw summary
+This is a raw summary.
+We'll export the table as a .csv.
 Next, we'll run a query giving us a summary filtered for rides under 1hr.
 Upon analysis (running separate queries), Tuesday, August, and Q3 are still the top day, month, and quarter respectively.
 ``` sql
 SELECT